Cryptocurrency licence in Switzerland

 Lawyer at Legal Department

-Customer Success Associate
+Head of Customer Success Department

 By working with COREDO, you benefit from:

-We understand all the nuances of crypto regulation across different jurisdictions
+We understand all the nuances of crypto regulation across different jurisdictions.

 In-depth expertise

-We understand all the nuances of crypto regulation across different jurisdictions
+We understand all the nuances of crypto regulation across different jurisdictions.

-We handle the entire licensing process — from application to registration
+We handle the entire licensing process — from application to registration.

 End-to-end support

-We handle the entire licensing process — from application to registration
+We handle the entire licensing process — from application to registration.

-We customise our solutions to your business model, covering exchanges, brokers, DeFi projects, and other structures
+We customise our solutions to your business model, covering exchanges, brokers, DeFi projects, and other structures.

 Tailored approach

-We customise our solutions to your business model, covering exchanges, brokers, DeFi projects, and other structures
+We customise our solutions to your business model, covering exchanges, brokers, DeFi projects, and other structures.

-We provide advice on AML, reporting, and regulatory compliance
+We provide advice on AML, reporting, and regulatory compliance.

 Post-licensing support

-We provide advice on AML, reporting, and regulatory compliance
+We provide advice on AML, reporting, and regulatory compliance.

-We operate fully within the law, strengthening your reputation with banks and business partners
+We operate fully within the law, strengthening your reputation with banks and business partners.

 Transparency and trust

-We operate fully within the law, strengthening your reputation with banks and business partners
+We operate fully within the law, strengthening your reputation with banks and business partners.

 If you are ready to launch your cryptocurrency business in Switzerland, COREDO offers a full range of services to support your licensing process and successful start.